A Peek Into The Markets: U.S. Stock Futures Edge Lower Ahead Of Economic Reports

 Pre-open movers

-U.S. stock futures traded lower in early pre-market trade.
-Data on retail sales for August and the Empire State manufacturing index for September will be released at 8:30 a.m.
+U.S. stock futures traded slightly lower in early pre-market trade.
+Data on initial jobless claims for the latest week and the Philadelphia Fed's manufacturing index for September will be released at 8:30 a.m.
 ET.
-Data on industrial production for August will be released at 9:15 a.m.
-ET.
-Data on business inventories for July and the University of Michigan's consumer sentiment index for September will be released at 10:00 a.m.
+The FHFA house price index for July will be released at 9:00 a.m.
+ET, while the index of leading economic indicators for August is schedule for release at 10:00 a.m.
 ET.

-Oil prices traded mixed as Brent crude futures rose 0.04 percent to trade at $55.49 per barrel, while US WTI crude futures dropped 0.02 percent to trade at $49.98 a barrel.
-The Baker Hughes North American rig count report for the latest week will be released at 1:00 p.m.
+Oil prices traded lower as Brent crude futures fell 0.76 percent to trade at $55.86 per barrel, while US WTI crude futures declined 1.09 percent to trade at $50.14 a barrel.
+The Energy Information Administration’s weekly report on natural gas stocks in underground storage is schedule for release at 10:30 a.m.
 ET.

 A Peek Into Global Markets

-European markets were lower today, with the Spanish Ibex Index falling 0.32 percent, STOXX Europe 600 Index falling 0.15 percent and German DAX 30 index dropping 0.11 percent.
-The UK's FTSE index was trading lower by 1.27 percent, while French CAC 40 Index declined 0.16 percent.
+European markets were higher today, with the Spanish Ibex Index rising 0.13 percent, STOXX Europe 600 Index gaining 0.23 percent and German DAX 30 index climbing 0.36 percent.
+The UK's FTSE index was trading higher by 0.01 percent, while French CAC 40 Index rose 0.56 percent.

-In Asian markets, Japan’s Nikkei Stock Average rose 0.52 percent, Hong Kong’s Hang Seng Index gained 0.11 percent, China’s Shanghai Composite Index fell 0.53 percent and India’s BSE Sensex rose 0.10 percent.
+In Asian markets, Japan’s Nikkei Stock Average rose 0.18 percent, Hong Kong’s Hang Seng Index declined 0.06 percent, China’s Shanghai Composite Index slipped 0.24 percent and India’s BSE Sensex slipped 0.09 percent.

 Broker Recommendation